gitlabform/gitlabform/README.md

 ## Running in an automated pipeline

-You can use GitLabForm as a part of your [CCA](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline to.
+You can use GitLabForm as a part of your [CCA (Continuous Configuration Automation)](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline.

-For example, you can run it with a schedule to unify your GitLab configuration each night, after it may have drifted from the configuration in the code during the working day.
+For example, you can run it:

+* with a schedule to unify your GitLab configuration each night, after it may have drifted
-Or you can run the pipeline from a webhook after a new project is created in GitLab to have have the initial config for new projects done automatically as soon as the projects are created.
+* from a webhook after a new project is created in GitLab to have have the initial config

-Example for running GitLabForm using GitLab CI is provided in the `.gitlab-ci.example.yml` file.
+Example for running GitLabForm using GitLab CI is provided in the [.gitlab-ci.example.yml](.gitlab-ci.example.yml) file.

 Note that as a standard best practice you should not put your GitLab access token in your `config.yml` (unless it is encrypted) for security reasons - please set it in the `GITLAB_TOKEN` environment variable instead.